egberts/pelican/pelican/tests/README.test.md

 It is possible for `setup_method`/`teardown_method` pairs to be invoked multiple times per testing process.
 * `tearDown()` - on a per-unittest basis

-Cannot put cleanup handler of `sys.modules` inside setUp()/tearDown() due to scoping, retention of module's name across each test functions; doing so will fail under parallelism of unit tests.
+Cannot put cleanup handler interacting with the `sys.modules` inside the `setUp()`/`tearDown()` or its fixture due to Python scoping, retention of module's name across each test functions; in doing so will fail under parallelism of unit tests.

 ## Temporary Directory ##